 The objects tell a story about my fantasy of the American West.
 This work shows the romanticized beauty I associate with the landscapes and creatures of the American West.
 I am not looking at the West from a historically accurate perspective.

-The cowboy from the poetry is a reference to my older brother, Andrew.
+Cowboy Andy, the cowboy from the poetry, is a reference to my older brother.
 My brother is in prison in Arizona, yet he hasn’t seen the western landscapes that I have idealized so much.
-This narrative is my way of grieving the absence of my brother and a way for Andrew to experience the landscape that he inhabits but cannot see.
+This narrative is my way of grieving his absence.
+Cowboy Andy is how I keep a relationship with my brother.